EBV is a herpesvirus that infects 50% of children before age 5. Over 90% of adults are seropositive for EBV. Its host is humans.

 EBV infection is usually asymptomatic.

-After initial replication in the nasopharynx, the virus infects B cells.
+After exposure in the oral cavity, EBV infects B lymphocytes.
 Morphologically abnormal (atypical) lymphocytes develop, mainly from CD8+ T cells that respond to the infection.

 EBV has not been recovered from environmental sources and is not very contagious.

 Transmission may occur via transfusion of blood products but much more frequently occurs via kissing between an uninfected and an EBV-seropositive person who is shedding the virus asymptomatically.
 Only about 5% of patients acquire EBV from someone who has acute infection.

 Early childhood transmission occurs more frequently among lower socioeconomic groups and in crowded conditions.

 EBV is statistically associated with and likely has a causal role in

 Certain forms of Hodgkin lymphoma